JiyaBera/summer-internship2025_D23IT163/README.md

 - Completed the Category Management module with all required functionalities.

 ### 📆 18/06/25
 - Completed Category Management module using dummy data for testing and layout structuring.
 - Implemented add, update, and delete functionalities with proper state handling.

-Work Update (19/06/25)
+### 📆 19/06/25

-->Watched Redux tutorials to understand integration with React for effective state management.
+- Watched Redux tutorials to understand integration with React for effective state management.

-->Started working on implementing a dialog box component, laying the groundwork for interactive UI elements.
+- Started working on implementing a dialog box component, laying the groundwork for interactive UI elements.

+### 📆 20/06/25
+- Explored and understood Redux concepts in-depth, including its types and usage patterns.
+- Gained clarity on state mutation, Redux Toolkit practices, and core differences with classic Redux.
 ---

 ## 🌐 Current Project